sreyfe/personal_site/_posts/2024-04-14-letter-frequency.md

 ---
 layout: post
-title: a post with github metadata
+title: Letter frequency by verse in Genesis
-date: 2020-09-28 21:01:00
+date: 2024-04-14 21:01:00
-description: a quick run down on accessing github metadata.
+description: a brief exploration of letter frequency in Genesis
 tags:
 categories:
 ---